Eclairemoy/decrypt-python/README.md

 ## The steps
 1. Encrypt your data at source, using one of our SDKs.
-2. Process the encrypted data in a Function
+2. Process the encrypted data in a Function and return the decrypted data

 ### Encrypting at source
 ```python